virtualidentityag/vi-frontend-hub/src/stenciljs.md

 ## Preparation

 You have already heard about StencilJS.
-In this chapter you will start to get to know Stencil by building a simple webcomponent.
+In this chapter you will start to get to know Stencil by building a simple web component.
 Stencil components are written in TSX (TypeScript + JSX).
 If you do not know TypeScript yet start exploring it on the TypeScript playground!

 ---